 This lentil baked ziti is so filling and flavorful it can easily be served by itself, especially for a weeknight meal.
 If you are entertaining or wanting to serve this creamy vegetarian baked ziti with a side dish or two, some great options would be:

-- Salad: this baked ziti would go so well with fresh salad – some great options would be this simple vegan Greek Salad, Asparagus Salad with Lemon Tahini Dressing or your favorite green salad with creamy Italian dressing.
+- Salad: Asparagus Salad with Lemon Tahini Dressing or your favorite green salad with creamy Italian dressing.

 Common questions